-73. Unless otherwise defined by PSRB requirements, unsatisfactory attendance is deemed to be when a student does not attend any scheduled sessions for a period of seven consecutive days, and does not have valid reasons for non-attendance.
+73. Unless otherwise defined by PSRB requirements, unsatisfactory attendance is deemed to be when a student does not attend any scheduled sessions for a period of fourteen consecutive days or when attendance falls below 80% for an identified period of study, typically measured within each module or unit, and the student does not have valid reasons for non-attendance.